Ivanka Trump and Jared Kushner detail vast wealth: Real estate, fashion and investments

 "[T]heir net worth remains largely the same, with changes reflecting more the way the form requires disclosure than any substantial difference in assets or liabilities," said Peter Mirijanian, a spokesperson for Abbe Lowell, the ethics counsel for Kushner and Ivanka Trump.

+Ivanka Trump earned at least $82 million in income in 2017, according to the documents.
+Kushner's filing reported many of the same income sources and amounts.

-It's important to note several caveats in the disclosure documents.
+It's important to note several caveats to the disclosure documents.

-For one, some assets appear on both Kushner and Ivanka Trump's filings.
-It's also impossible to calculate precise totals of income and assets because the documents ask officeholders to disclose figures in ranges, such as "$100,000 to $1,000,000."
+For one, some line items appear on both Kushner and Ivanka Trump's filings.
+It's also impossible to calculate precise totals of income and assets because the documents — which are used throughout government — ask officeholders to disclose figures in ranges, such as "$100,000 to $1,000,000."
 Some disclosures are open ended, like "over $50,000,000."

 The Trump family's far-reaching business interests, and the potential for conflicts of interest they present, have been a point of controversy since President Trump took office.
 The president turned over the operation of his business, the Trump Organization, to his two eldest sons.